belzecue/Terrain3D_wiki/Building-From-Source.md

 ## 3. Identify the appropriate godot-cpp version

-At this time, your version of godot-cpp must match the version of your Godot engine exactly.
-Use one of these steps to get the correct commit hash.
+Your version of godot-cpp should match the version of your Godot engine. e.g. Godot Engine 4.0.2 and godot-cpp 4.0.2.
+In the past this was very strict.
+At this time, it seems that 4.0 and 4.02 are interchangeable.
+Use one of these steps to find the correct commit hash.

 ### Using tags